 A trip into the Austrian Alps to Hallstatt was a great way to spend a day on our visit to Salzburg.
 We were sorry we missed the chance to explore the lake region.
 But we saw some great Alps scenery when we visited Interlaken in Switzerland.

-Don’t miss a chance to visit the charming mountain town of Hallstatt.
+Don’t miss a chance to visit the charming mountain town of Hallstatt on a visit to Austria.
 We were happy we took the funicular up to the viewpoint.
 The small town of Hallstatt was a quaint village to walk.
 We made sure we headed along the lake in either direction from town and got the iconic views of the town.
 We were sure that a stay in Hallstatt would offer us great sunrise and sunset views.

 Have you been high in the Austrian Alps to Hallstatt?
 Where was your favourite view?